National conservatism: Geography and demographics

 National conservatism has gained ground across the Western world in recent decades, but has been particularly strong in certain countries and among certain demographic groups.
 Costas Panayotakis has argued that the economic inequality engendered by neoliberalism contributed to the rise of national conservatism.

 In the 2020s, national conservatism was described as causing a "new global divide", particularly in the Western world.
 Several very close elections pitted a national conservative candidate against a liberal candidate, with national conservative candidates sometimes winning.
 These included the 2024 United States presidential election (Donald Trump defeated Kamala Harris by 1.5%) and the 2025 Polish presidential election (Karol Nawrocki defeated Rafał Trzaskowski by 1.8%).
 On the other hand, in the 2025 Romanian presidential election centrist Nicușor Dan defeated the far-right national conservative George Simion by 7.2%, though the Financial Times still described this as a close election.

-Eastern Europe

 National conservatism has gained notable ground in post-communist Eastern Europe (east of the former Iron Curtain).
 The national conservative and far-right Alternative for Germany is strongest in former East Germany.
 The Law and Justice party in Poland is strongest in Poland B, with Poland considered a post-communist European country.
 Russia, under the rule of Vladimir Putin, has waged an irredentist invasion of Ukraine since 2022.
 Putin has implemented and espoused national conservatism through his affiliated United Russia party.